Federal Contaminated Sites Inventory

 To date, departments, agencies and consolidated Crown corporations have identified and classified over 22,000 contaminated or suspected contaminated sites in urban, rural and remote areas across Canada, using the Federal Contaminated Sites Action Plan (FCSAP) Classification System, an enhanced version of the Canadian Council of Ministers of the Environment National Classification System (NCS).

 The FCSI displays a standard set of basic and annually-updated information for federal contaminated sites.
 Each site record includes information such as the location of the site, the severity of contamination, the contaminated medium, the nature of the contaminant, progress made to date in identifying and addressing contamination, and how much liquid and solid-based media have been treated.
 Search results can be displayed as a table or a map.

-The FCSI offers a variety of search criteria, such as site name, province or territory, Census Metropolitan Area, Federal Electoral District, contaminants, FCSAP ranking and site management plans.
+The FCSI offers a variety of search criteria, such as site name, province or territory, Census Metropolitan Area, Federal Electoral District, and contaminants.

 What is a contaminated site?